 Important Note: Check the ignition and detection electrodes after removing/adjusting the combustion head.
+Adjust the electrodes position, according to the quotes shown othe next picture

 ATTENTION: avoid the ignition and detection electrodes to contact metallic parts (blast tube, head, etc.), otherwise the boiler's operation would be compromised.
 Check the electrodes position after any intervention on the combustion head.